m1rza-s/DesignPatternsWorkshop/readme.md

 Remember, design patterns are tools, not rules.
 Use them when they provide clear benefits to your code's structure, maintainability, and flexibility.

-1. **Understand the problem first**: Don't force a design pattern where it doesn't fit
+1. **Understand the problem first**: Don't force a design pattern where it does not fit
 2. **Keep it simple**: Use the simplest pattern that solves your problem
 3. **Combine patterns**: Real-world solutions often involve multiple patterns working together
 4. **Document your patterns**: Make it clear which patterns you're using and why